dhairyagupta2603/Send-To-Bin-CLI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-the commands are as follows: -
+The commands are as follows: -
 * Initializing the project is done by
   ```sh
   stb init